utopia-rise/godot-kotlin-jvm/docs/src/doc/develop-libraries/publishing.md

-The publishing process is the same as it is for regular jvm libraries.
+The publishing process is the same as it is for regular JVM libraries.